 Have you ever noticed that when you feel stressed or tense, your children sense this, and act out more?
 Behaviours escalate, and they become more clingy, whiny, whiney and frustrated.
 They are picking up on your stress and it makes them feel unsafe.

 In a very perverse way, they are letting you know that they are feeling lost and overwhelmed, and need your help to feel safe again.

 In the past parenting strategies often involved “teaching” children through methods of control, including punishment, time-outs, consequences and reward charts.
 However, today, many parents are uncomfortable with this approach, and are looking for new ways of parenting.This doesn’t mean that past parenting was wrong.
 It simply means that we are evolving as humans, and there will always be new research, and new ideas to embrace.

 Instead of seeing the behaviour as just the child’s problem, current research sees the behaviour as a natural response to feeling threatened or overwhelmed.
 Once you realise this, it is much easier to respond with compassion and empathy, rather than judgements and anger.

 A relationship-based approach to healing is based on the understanding that all behaviour has meaning.
 Once we learn how to read the behaviour, everything shifts.
 Our natural, in-built intuition is already there, waiting to be developed.
 In other words, we already know the answers, but maybe don’t realise this yet.

-Rather than labelling or diagnosing your child, I see my role more like a guide, or consultant, offering strategies and suggestions to support change.
-We will work together to address underlying issues, or the “why” behind your child’s challenging behaviours and learning difficulties.
+Rather than labelling or diagnosing your child, I see my role more like a guide, or consultant, supporting you to make the changes you would like.
+Working together I will help you to address underlying issues, or the “why” behind your child’s challenging behaviours and learning difficulties.

 Common Parenting Issues

-Some of the issues I can help you with include:
+Some of the issues counselling and parent support can help you with include: